scottchiefbaker/SmokeRand/README.md

 Note about `mt19937` and `philox`: speed significantly depends on gcc optimization settings: e.g. changing `-O2` to `-O3` speeds up `mt19937` but slows down `philox`; gcc 10.3.0 (tdm64-1).

+Note about `mrg32k3a`: it fails the `FPF-14+6/16:cross` test from PractRand at 4 TiB sample.
+The failure is systematic and reproducible.

 Note about `sfc16`: if its output is processed as `stdin16` by PractRand 0.94 then it passes it at >= 1 TiB.
 But if it is tested as 32-bit PRNG in `stdin32`